The Forgotten PuppetOct 14, 2021

-Hey guys, today we're going to make a bit of a creepy puppet composite image!
+Hey guys, today we will make a bit of a creepy puppet composite image!

-We're going to cut out our subject and place her onto our background before we resize her.
-Then we're going to put our chains and play around with them to make them look as realistic as possible.
-Finally, when we're done doing that, we're going to group them into their layer.
+We will cut out our subject and place her in our background before we resize her.
+Then we're going to put our chains and play around with them to make them look realistic.
+Finally, when we're done doing that, we will group them into their layer.

 We're going to bring in our hand, resize and mask it.
-Then we're going to remove the parts of the hand we don't want to show.
+Then we will remove the parts of the hand we don't want to show.
 Then we'll use the liquify tool to move our skirt around so that it's not so flat.

 Then we go into tone correction for our puppet and hand.
-We want our hands to be warm and saturated while our puppet, paler and doll-like.
-I'll go through it in depth in my full tutorial, available through my premium membership.
+We want our hands to be warm and saturated while our puppets are paler and doll-like.
+I'll go through it in depth in my full tutorial, available through the premium membership.

-Going into the fine details, we're going to brush some red onto her cheeks and lips before adding catchlights to her eyes.
+Going into the fine details, we will brush some red onto her cheeks and lips before adding catchlights to her eyes.
 From there, we're going to add in our eyelashes!
 We start by resizing and distorting them to fit each of our eyes.

 Now we're going to give our background some spooky cobwebs.
 You can use the warp tool to have them fit the shape you need.
 Next, we will add some to our puppet, using the warp tool to have it fit around the subject's body more naturally.

-After we have all our cobwebs the way we want them, we're going to start placing our spiders using our pixelsquid plugin.
-You can put them however you'd like; have some fun with them.
+After we have all our cobwebs the way we want them, we will start placing our spiders using our pixelsquid plugin.
+Again, you can put them however you'd like; have fun with them.

 We're going to start creating our shadows by duplicating layers, lowering their levels until they're black, then moving them behind our original object.
 We're going to make it larger than our original subject and then blur it before reducing its opacity.
 Make sure you mask the areas you don't want to show.

-We're going to break our puppet into a few pieces by selecting the area where our gap will be and removing them.
+We will break our puppet into a few pieces by selecting the area where our gap will be and removing them.
 Then we're going to add our strings to make it look like the arms are still attached but hanging on by a string!
-Finally, we will add in some cracks and stitches using our custom brushes and some tweaking.
+Finally, we will add some cracks and stitches using our custom brushes and tweaking.

-With a few more fill color layers and filters, we're going to give our image the perfect spooky look.
+With a few more fill color layers and filters, we will give our image the perfect spooky look.
 That wraps things up, and I hope you enjoyed this tutorial!
-Be sure to check out the full tutorial and other ones like this, available through my premium membership.
+Check out the full tutorial and other ones like this, available through the premium membership.